Develop your vision in a film program that goes beyond training and convention.

 Graduate students may also gain practical experience as teaching assistants for undergraduate courses, including Narrative Strategies, Film 1, and Film 2.
 They receive teaching mentorship from faculty and have the chance to tailor their own pedagogical models.
 Students have also interned with Frameline, producers of the San Francisco International LGBTQ Film Festival; San Francisco Film Society, which organizes the San Francisco International Film Festival; and SoMArts, a cultural center for multidisciplinary events and exhibitions.

 Our faculty are working filmmakers and media artists with backgrounds in various practices, including directing, cinematography, sound design, and installation.
 Faculty work with graduate students one on one to expand their conceptual thinking and aesthetic approaches to film.
-Each year, they take students to Sundance Film Festival to give students access and exposure to one of the most important events within the professional film world.

 Co-chair Rob Epstein is a director, writer, and producer who has won two Academy Awards for the documentary films The Times of Harvey Milk and Common Threads: Stories from the Quilt.
 He also leads a film production company, Telling Pictures, which has won praise for the indie biopics Lovelace (Amanda Seyfried) and Howl (James Franco) at various film festivals.